rayures/deluge/README.md

 **0.2**
 - fixing typos in readme, some basic editing in dockerfile
   - starting to unify structure/style in deluged, deluge-web and deluge images
-  - started on ubuntu:16.04 based image, not done yet
-  - started on a completely barebones image, not done yet